metin/ProAngularJS-Repo/README.md

     . providing validation feedback using CSS
     . providing validation feedback using elements (error tooltips) . discerning between format and required for validation errors

+030-deferring-form-validation: Illustrate how to defer the validation feedback until the submit button is clicked.
+AngularJS does not provide built-in support for this but you can achieve it defining some behavior in the controller.